Water demand is the amount of water required to fulfill the demand of the consumers.

-It includes the demand for offices, stores, schools, hospital, theatres, etc.
+It includes the demand for offices, stores, schools, hospitals, theatres, etc.

 a.
 Educational Institution

-Day School – 10 lpcd( litre per capita per day)
+Day School – 10 lpcd(liters per capita per day)

-Hostels – 65 lpcd( litre per capita per day)
+Hostels – 65 lpcd( liters per capita per day)

-With Bed – 500 litre per bed per day
+With Bed – 500 liters per bed per day

-With Bed – 200 litre per bed per day
+With Bed – 200 liters per bed per day

 d.
 Industry Demand

 It is commonly considered in urban areas.
-Quality of water required for the various industry is known as industry demand.
+The quantity of water required for the various industries is known as industry demand.
 Normally 20-25% of total demand is taken as industry demand.

 e.
 Demand for public places or Municipal demand